jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 - Reference Out
 - Value Thru
     - Value Thru, Affected
-        - Value Thru, Affected does not make sense.
-You’d give a parameter an initial value, that does not get used, but might be overwritten.
+        - Value Thru, Affected might not make sense.
+You’d give a parameter an initial value, that might not get used, but might be overwritten.
 Value In is a better choice in that case.
     - Value Thru, Transformed
     - Value Thru, Used & Affected
     - Value Thru, Used & Affected & Transformed